luxeengine/alpha/docs/setup-an-ide.md

 [![Logo](./content/images/2016/08/icon_text_dark_small.png)](/get)

 ---
+**Please note** the instructions below are for the old deprecated luxe alpha only.

 Full code completion and building from the IDE are typically supported.
 See the following pages for setup instructions.